 There are plenty of apps that can help you learn a language.
 Personally, I have used Duolingo, and while I found it useful for the in-depth French I needed when I moved to the country, it might be too tedious if you just want to master some phrases.
 Memrise is great for basic vocabulary and is easy to use.
 For vacations, I like Mondly because it allows you to learn vocabulary for certain situations, such as restaurants or the weather, and while it doesn’t go into too much detail as far as grammar is concerned, it works well for the basics.

 Viator is probably the largest online provider of local tours and trips.
 I have used it many times in order to visit certain sites that may well have been reachable by public transport, but where with an organized tour you not only get to learn and see more, but also get to chat with other people on the tour.
 It is not the cheapest option, but it offers trips to most major attractions around the globe, and these trips come in a variety of formats, from small-group tours to large-group tours and half-day trips to several-day-long trips.
 It’s easy to book online, even at short notice.

 One of the most annoying things about solo travel is that there’s no one to watch your bag.
-On BAGBNB, venues such as cafes or stores can look after your bags for a few hours at a low price.
+Radical Storage helps people find venues such as cafes or stores that are willing to look after your bags for a few hours at a low price.
 With this option, you can be free to roam without worrying about your items.
-BAGBNB has storage facilities across the world in most major cities, and it’s really easy to use.
+Radical Storage has storage facilities across the world in most major cities, and it’s really easy to use.